henrylawson/henrylawson.net/website/_posts/2015-08-10-design-in-software.markdown

 > achieving perfection.  **Practical Object-Oriented Design in Ruby by Sandi
 > Metz**

-To often when refactoring it can be easy to get carried away trying to refactor and optimize to  structure that is perfect, expressive, concise and readable.
+Too often when refactoring it can be easy to get carried away trying to refactor and optimize to  structure that is perfect, expressive, concise and readable.

 The quote above is a good reminder that while those above items are important